dariosharp/selfCloudTips/file-system/README.md

 My solution involves adopting Open Zettabyte File System (ZFS).
 ZFS is designed to guarantee high data reliability by detecting data corruption and restoring it quickly and easily.

 # TOC
- - EXT4 vs XFS vs BtrFS vs ZFS
+- File-system type comparison: EXT4 vs XFS vs BtrFS vs ZFS
+- How to Configure ZFS
+  - My Configuration
+    - How I Handle the Scrubbing
+    - How I Handle Snapshotting and Backups in Case of HDD Failure
- - How to configure ZTF
+      - How to Back Up the Backup
+    - Managing HDD Energy Consumption

-# EXT4 vs XFS vs BtrFS vs ZFS
+# File-system type comparison: EXT4 vs XFS vs BtrFS vs ZFS
 GNU/Linux is able to manage multiple file-system types.
 The most famous and used are EXT4, XFS, BtrFS and Open ZFS.

 - **EXT4**, or Fourth Extended File System, is a widely-used file system in Linux environments, known for its reliability and performance.
 Key features of EXT4 include journal checksumming for improved data integrity, delayed allocation to boost performance, and extents, which improve the handling of large files and reduce fragmentation.